astre471/astre471.github.io/HOWTO.md

 on a big change but haven't completed it yet, you can make a critical fix on a separate branch and merge it - *without* having to worry about testing or undoing that big change.

-Your first step should be to make a branch when committing any changes.
+Your first step - prior to making or committing any changes - should be to make a new branch.

 ### Create a Pull Request and get reviews
 Reviews make sure things look right - or at least that people understand what's going on.